Transformer Oil Purifiers and Their Supporting Equipment in Power Systems

 6. Waste Oil Handling Equipment

-Following the purification process, a portion of the transformer oil might be deemed unsuitable for reuse within the transformer due to severe degradation.
-This “waste oil” necessitates proper handling and disposal to minimize environmental hazards.
-Specialized waste oil handling equipment comes into play at this stage.
+After purification, some of the transformer oil can be determined to be unfit for reuse in the transformer due to excess degradation.
+This “waste oil” needs to be specially handled and disposed of to minimize environmental hazards.
+Special waste oil handling equipment comes into the picture here.

-• Oil Filtration Systems for Waste Oil: In some instances, depending on the level of contamination, waste oil can undergo further treatment using dedicated filtration systems.
-These systems might employ filter elements with finer pore sizes to remove residual impurities that the main transformer oil purifier couldn’t handle.
-However, this approach may not always be feasible for heavily degraded oil.
+• Oil Filtration Systems for Waste Oil: Based on the level of contamination, in certain instances, waste oil can undergo additional treatment by specialized filtration systems.
+They may employ filter elements with a smaller pore size to remove residual impurities that could not be addressed by the primary transformer oil purifier.
+This process may not always be feasible for severely degraded oil.

-• Oil Recycling Facilities: Ideally, whenever possible, waste oil should be recycled through specialized facilities.
-These facilities employ advanced processing techniques to recover usable oil components, minimizing waste and promoting environmental sustainability.
+• Oil Recycling Plants: Preferably, wherever possible, used oil is to be recycled by specialized plants.
+These plants employ advanced processing techniques to recover usable oil components, minimizing wastage and maximizing environmental sustainability.

 Transformer Oil Purification System